General Surgery procedures

 Preparing for cholecystectomy

 Patients will be required to fast for a few hours before the surgery and will receive specific instructions beforehand.
+After discussing the gallbladder surgery, its risks, and the benefits with the doctor, patients will be asked to sign a consent form.

-What does the procedure involve?
+What does the gallbladder surgery involve?

-What are the potential risks and complications?
+What are the potential risks and complications of gallbladder surgery?

 Gallbladder removal surgery is generally safe, but as with any surgery, there are risks involved.
 Potential complications include: